 “He who dares not offend cannot be honest.” – Thomas Paine

-You may be feeling bad about what your neighbor might be thinking and about yourself for erecting a barrier between you both.
-If left unchecked, you may begin to feel resentment toward your neighbor distancing yourself from them.
+You may be feeling bad about what your neighbor might be thinking and about yourself for “placing a barrier between you both.”
+If left unchecked, you may begin to feel resentment toward your neighbor, and begin distancing yourself from them.

 All the while your neighbor may like the fence and didn’t know their dog was visiting your yard, but you wouldn’t know that because you haven’t said a word since you had the fence installed.

 If you hadn’t installed the fence (a boundary) to hold your neighbor accountable for their dog (doing what dogs do) you would still feel disrespected.
 The longer you put off expressing your concerns the greater the probability you may end up expressing your frustrations along with all the bad feelings you’ve been collecting.

 You’ve now complicated the relationship while your neighbor still hasn’t a clue about what’s going on.
 A scenario like I’ve just mentioned could easily be avoided by understanding the need for setting boundaries for ourselves and others.